 The types of data you’ll be analyzing –– and the reasons behind your analysis –– will naturally vary from one industry (and organization) to another.
 So before you start applying for data analyst jobs, read up on multiple industries and decide on one or two that most closely align with your skills and interests.

-For instance, maybe you decide you want to be a data analyst at a marketing agency.
+For example, maybe you decide you want to be a data analyst at a marketing agency.
 In that case, you could boost your chances by learning about the practicalities of a career in digital marketing, and familiarize yourself with complementary subjects like:

 - Content marketing